Athens & Cyclades Islands

 Today you will take the ferry to Amorgos (2hrs), one of the prettiest of the Cyclades and renowned for its beautiful beaches and crystal-clear waters.
 In fact, the water here is so clear that it was chosen by Luc Besson as the setting for his film ‘The Big Blue’.

-You will spend the day hiking along the spine of the island.
-Your route starts at an impossibly picturesque village, complete with bright bushes of bougainvillea, windmills and narrow alleyways.
-Your guide will take you from here along a trail to the Monastery of Hozoviotissa, built into the cliff face and with spectacular views over the sea.
-As you continue along the route, you will pass medieval ruins and deserted villages before ending up on the beach for a refreshing swim.
+You will spend the day exploring the island of Amorgos, passing through picturesque villages, complete with bright bushes of bougainvillea, windmills, and narrow alleyways.
+Your guide will take you along a trail to the Monastery of Hozoviotissa, built into the cliff face and with spectacular views over the sea.
+Later in the day, after passing medieval ruins and deserted villages you will end up on the beach for refreshing swim. a free day to relax and enjoy the beautiful views and beach.

 You will be transferred to the airport for your flight home.